 For Feeds, the Company will continue to deliver superior products through continuing improvements in its formulations and production processes.
-The Company has plans to venture into piglet production to support its hog feeds.
 The Company aims to reposition its animal and aqua feed lines.

 For Foods & Farms, Vitarich will expand the poultry business by increasing its breeder capacity.
-The Company will also increase its food market base by developing chicken value-added products and expanding its distribution channels by way of penetrating hotel, restaurant, and institution (or HRI) accounts, and tapping selected supermarket for its fresh dressed chicken.
+The Company will also increase its food market base by developing chicken value-added products and expanding its distribution channels by way of penetrating hotel and restaurant institutions (or HRI) accounts, and tapping selected supermarket for its fresh dressed chicken.